bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It stands for "Document Object Module".

 2. What is an event?
+They are used to interact with a page by usersal

 3. What is an event listener?
+It's a method that attaches an event to an element.

 4. Why would we convert a NodeList into an Array?
+In order to use it with a forEach.

 5. What is a component?
+It's a chunk of code that is reusable and  contains all the elements for a distribution.

 ### Git Set up